simonrsantana/AADM/README.md

 * `VI_airlines.py`  -  Variational Inference.
 To run it do the same as in the case of AVB.

 <img src="figures/combined_airlines.png" alt="Results of the three algorithms over the Airlines Delay dataset" width="650"/>

+### MNIST

+For the case of MNIST we provide two different versions of the code: one with AADM, AVB and VI implemented into fully-connected networks, and another using convolutional neural networks.
+In the first case, special techniques can be used to accelerate the computation, such as normalizing flows.
+We have also deactivated the adaptive contrast in this simple case.
+In the other hand, AADM can be implemented in CNNs, as can be seen here.
+The resulting code can be used for CIFAR-10 without very strong changes (only modifiying those values concerning the fact that CIFAR-10 images have 3 input channels instead of 1, as in MNIST).